 The evolution of Jira Software has been exciting and spectacular.

-What started as a bug and issue tracker soon became a powerful work management tool to help teams manage all work types, from requirements and test case management to agile software development.
+What started as a bug and issue tracker soon became a powerful work management tool to help teams manage

 For modern teams, Jira provides a range of out-of-the-box Scrum and Kanban task management hubs, where every task is mapped to customizable workflows.
 The workflows make it easy for teams to have visibility into every work item’s status while enabling time tracking, real-time performance reports, and productivity monitoring.